-What It's Like When You Can No Longer Identify As A Student
+What It Feels Like When You Can No Longer Call Yourself A Student

 Emily Kubincanek is a student at Point Park University, majoring in Creative Writing and Screenwriting.
 After graduation, she hopes to find a job in her field (if anyone could be so lucky).